 Remedy: forget about black-hat SEO.

 1. Don’t try to build fast, easy, or paid spammy backlinks, because those more often will bring you harm instead of success.
 Take your time and try to get links from websites which have already reached some popularity and high domain authority.
-WebCEO’s Backlink Quality Check Tool will help you to learn your backlink profile from A to Z, including link texts, linking domains and the tool will show you toxic pages that link to your website.
+WebCEO’s My Backlinks Tool will help you to learn your backlink profile from A to Z, including link texts, linking domains and the tool will show you toxic pages that link to your website.